UTSprogrammers/simplify-project/README.md

 - Node JS
 - PostgreSQL

+Note: Make sure you have [Node JS](https://nodejs.org/en/download) installed on your local machine in order to run the `npm` command.

 ## Getting Started

 Please follow the steps below in order to setup this project in your local machine